Find the guide for your citation standard.

 Cited under something else?

 Your standard not listed?
-Your packet still covers it.
+The packet still covers it.

-These guides cover the top-10 most-cited federal standards.
-Your full action packet covers every item on your citation, regardless of CFR reference.
+These guides cover the top-cited federal standards.
+The same paid packet covers every item on your citation, regardless of CFR reference.

 No charge if your citation isn't supported.